aadilhabibsattar/aadilhabibsattar/README.md

 ### A high-school student and *enthusiastic programmer* from Bangladesh.

-📚 I'm currently studying at AS level

-🌐 I'm focusing on web development
+🌐 My main focus is on web development.

-🤖 I'm also interested in AI and ML

 <hr>